RAGformation/RAGformation/README.md

 # Accomplishments That We're Proud Of

-We are proud to have created **RAGFormation**, an application that makes selecting and optimizing cloud services much easier and faster.
+We are proud to have created **RAGformation**, an application that makes selecting and optimizing cloud services much easier and faster.
 By simplifying cloud complexity, we've empowered businesses to accelerate innovation without getting bogged down in the intricacies of cloud architecture.
 Our tool helps organizations quickly design tailored cloud solutions, optimize costs, and stay agile in a rapidly evolving tech landscape.
-We believe RAGFormation will enable companies to focus more on driving growth and delivering value, rather than navigating the often daunting world of cloud services.
+We believe RAGformation will enable companies to focus more on driving growth and delivering value, rather than navigating the often daunting world of cloud services.

 - What we learned

-# What's Next for RAGFormation**
+# What's Next for RAGformation**

-While we've made significant strides with RAGFormation in simplifying cloud complexity, we're excited about the possibilities for further enhancement.
+While we've made significant strides with RAGformation in simplifying cloud complexity, we're excited about the possibilities for further enhancement.
 Our future plans include:

-- **Fine-Tuning Smaller Models:** We're aiming to optimize and fine-tune smaller machine learning models within RAGFormation.
+- **Fine-Tuning Smaller Models:** We're aiming to optimize and fine-tune smaller machine learning models within RAGformation.
 This will increase efficiency and speed, allowing users to receive faster recommendations while reducing computational resources.

-- **Comparative Analysis Across Cloud Services:** We plan to expand RAGFormation's capabilities to provide comprehensive comparisons of different cloud services.
+- **Comparative Analysis Across Cloud Services:** We plan to expand RAGformation's capabilities to provide comprehensive comparisons of different cloud services.
 By offering side-by-side evaluations, users can design the most effective cloud flow that balances performance and budget, whether they're considering AWS, Azure, Google Cloud, or specialized providers.

 - **Support for Diverse Input Types:** To make the tool even more user-friendly, we'll enable support for various input formats such as images, PowerPoint presentations, Excel spreadsheets, and more.
 This flexibility will allow users to input their requirements in the format that suits them best, streamlining the process further.